josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/😔_they_wont_leave_a_single_part_of_my_body_or_my_life_alone.md

+please note how bad the letters have come out on first attempt. this is not entirely human error:

 the anount of interference on all apps and sites just to wrote this up and pist it is intense

 i want these very un-secret policemen out of my wufi and out of rf range (sonetimes they put the remote lights off just bc)